 CHAPTERS: Immigration rising – From subject to citizen – What is Britishness? – Testing citizenship – The English question – The free movement myth – Love and marriage – Seeking asylum – Ending Britishness – A future for Britishness? – Further reading – About the author

-UPDATE: Interview with Ann Nyberg on WTNH 8 on 25 April followed by book signing at RJ Julia Bookstore on 26 April.
+UPDATE: Interviewed by Ann Nyberg on WTNH 8 on 25 April followed by US book signing at famous independent book shop RJ Julia Bookstore on 26 April.
 Nyberg is the longest-serving full-time female news anchor in Connecticut history.
 Over last two years, Hillary Clinton, John McCain, Julie Andrews and Henry Winkler have held book signings at RJ Julia.

 Available in paperback or ebook from: